TritonDataCenter/rfd/rfd/0087/README.md

 zoneadm/zoneadmd to write the lastexited file in /zones/<uuid>/lastexited which contains the last exit timestamp and status of init for the zone.
 This file is is overwritten on each exit.
-If we were to modify this mechanism such that it appends a line to the file on each exit, instead of overwriting the file, we would be able to have an accurate record of all exits.
+If we were to modify this mechanism such that it appends a line to the file on each exit with the code and timestamp, instead of overwriting the file, we would be able to have an accurate record of all exits.
 If we did this and exposed it via cn-agent in a way that sdc-docker could consume, we would have everything we need to implement the `die` events, including for history (back the point where the CN was booted onto a supporting platform).

 The biggest downside to doing this is that it would require a platform update in order to roll this feature out.